apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/mltransform.md

 {{< highlight class="notebook-skip" >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/transforms/elementwise/mltransform_test.py" mltransform_compute_and_apply_vocab >}}
 {{< /highlight >}}

-This example takes a list of strings, computes vocab over the entire dataset and applies a unique index to each vocab.

 The above two examples requires a full pass over the dataset to transform the dataset.
 For `ComputeAndApplyVocabulary`, all the unqiue words in the dataset needs to be known before transforming the data.
 For `ScaleTo01`, the minimum and maximum of the dataset needs to be known before transforming the dataset.
 This is acheived by `MLTransform`.